DIY Goldfish in a Bag Soap for Kids: Melt and Pour Soap Tutorial

 To use this DIY goldfish in a bag soap, simply peel off the plastic and scrub away!

-For more fun homemade projects you can craft for kids, be sure to check out my Pinterest board, DIY for Wee Ones.
+For more fun homemade projects you can craft for kids, be sure to check out my Pinterest boards.
 You can also find more homemade melt and pour soap recipes and projects on my DIY Bath and Body Pinterest board.
-Or visit Rebecca’s Soap Delicatessen for a listing of all my DIY soap recipes.
-You can also follow me on Blog Lovin‘, Facebook, Twitter, Tumblr, Google + and Instagram!
+Or follow me on Blog Lovin‘, Facebook, Twitter and Instagram!